khaors/geocompr/main.md

 #>                  NA's   :1433   NA's   :1531
 ```

-The above code chunk loaded a few thousand lines, representing segments on the transport network.
+The above code chunk loaded a simple feature object representing around 3,000 segments on the transport network.
 This an easily manageable dataset size (transport datasets be large but it's best to start small).
-Before we use these in our scenario (to boost active travel in the city) let's  one more type of input data: transport zones that represent residential areas that generate trips into the city centre and elsewhere.
+A smaller but often vital level of geographic data is provided at the zone level, described in the next section.

 <div class="figure" style="text-align: center">
 <img src="figures/bristol.png" alt="Overview map of the city of Bristol" width="671" />